This is the start of a new Series allowing update of Numbers and Distribution on a yearly basis. i.e. Survey Counts and/or Maps…

 longer than the Lesser Butterfly Orchid and a

-good specimen can be recognised from 0.5km
+good specimen can be recognised from

-across the hills.
+0.25km across the hills.

-The Small White Orchid is threatened and
+The Small White Orchid is threatened and every

-and upright, which can survive in small
+which can survive in small herbage or stand tall

-they are more at risk to stock release onto the
+in open fields where they are more at risk to

-hills in May.
+stock release onto the hills in May.

 A secure Habitat:

-Fortunately, these orchids have some friends
+Fortunately, these orchids have some friends in

-in the Bricklieve Mountains where every year
+the Bricklieve Mountains where every year cattle

-flourish, set seed, and fade away undamaged.
+set seed, and fade away undamaged.
+The

-The numbers at this site, consequently, are
+numbers at this site, consequently, are steady

-Butterfly Orchids at the same site.
+Orchids at the same site.

 This species can flower abundantly in mild

-weather but the hot early Summer of 2023
+weather but the hot early Summer of 2023 dried

-recover with later cooler damper weather.
+with later cooler damper weather.
 The

 population should recover as they are